 Step 1

-Launch the Exchange Management Console and select “Mailbox” under the Organization Configuration” in the left pane.
+Launch the Exchange Management Console and select “Mailbox” under the Organization Configuration” from the panel.

 Step 2